jdevfullstack-tutorials/gaming-productivity-specs/README.md

 but not that much for gaming while
 Windows, on the other hand,
 almost all graphics specs
-are provided by vendors because it is the preferred machine for gaming.
+are provided by manufacturers because it is the preferred machine for gaming.
 It only means several others support
 Windows more than Mac, as you know, Mac